RonniSkansing/go-rip-git/readme.md

 # In development

-Rewritting but works for testing/demostrating a POC via building the binary.
+Rewritting but works for testing/demo a POC by building the binary.

 # Description